Skip to main content

 In the context of the HPG axis, certain peptides can offer modulatory support.
 While no mainstream peptide directly replaces the function of LH to stimulate testosterone production in the same way as hCG (Human Chorionic Gonadotropin), they can optimize the overall environment.

-For example, peptides that improve metabolic health, reduce systemic inflammation (like BPC-157), and enhance (like Ipamorelin) can reduce the allostatic load on the HPG axis, potentially improving its function.
+For example, peptides that improve metabolic health, reduce systemic inflammation (like BPC-157), and enhance sleep quality (like Ipamorelin) can reduce the allostatic load on the HPG axis, potentially improving its function.
 They support the system rather than overriding it.

 Therefore, peptide therapies cannot be considered a direct replacement for HRT when the primary clinical issue is severe gonadal failure or a complete shutdown of the HPG axis.
 If the testes are incapable of producing testosterone, no amount of upstream signaling from a peptide will be effective.